scalyr/scalyr-agent-2/BUILD.md

 Alpine based Linux images are around 50% smaller in size than Debian based ones and can be recognized using ``-alpine`` tag name suffix (e.g. ``latest-alpine``).

-Since cross compilation in emulated environments (QEMU) is very slow and pre-built ARM musl wheels are not available, we don't bundle orjson and zstandard dependency in Alpine ARMv7 images.

 # Build agent Linux packages.